Beginning of the Process: January 14, 1967

 Injured in jump from window to save her virtue

-When she was 14 years old she jumped from a window into the garden at home to safeguard her virtue when it was under threat from some evil-intentioned young men.
-Five years later, the damage caused by the fall left her totally paralysed, and she was bed-ridden for more than 30 years.
+When she was 14 years old, she jumped from a window into the garden at home to safeguard her virtue when it was under threat from some evil-intentioned young men.
+Five years later, the damage caused by the fall left her totally paralyzed, and she was bedridden for more than 30 years.
 She was looked after by her older sister.

-Salesian charism includes desire to suffer for souls
+Salesian charisma includes desire to suffer for souls

 She sought the grace of a recovery, but the Mother of God instead gave her the grace to accept her suffering as well as a desire to suffer for the salvation of souls.
-The Salesian charism included that of being a victim, something she developed along with Frs Beltrami, Czartoryski, Variara and Sister Eusebia.
+The Salesian charisma included that of being a victim, something she developed along with Frs.
+Beltrami, Czartoryski, Variara and Sister Eusebia.
 It also inspired Alessandrina.
-She offered herself to Christ as a victim for the conversion of sinners and for peace in the world: "I have no purpose other than that of giving glory to God and saving souls".
+She offered herself to Christ as a victim for the conversion of sinners and for peace in the world: "I have no purpose other than that of giving glory to God and saving souls."

 No food or drink for 13 years - other than Eucharist